MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

   where

   - ***myAppLogFileDevice*** is the object that references the VD you have created
-  - ***content to be written*** is - guess what ... - is the string to be written to the file!
+  - ***content to be written*** is - guess what ... - the string to be written to the file!
 It can be a literal string, a variable, a string value returned from a function, method, etc.

 **NOTE**